suren-atoyan/monaco-react/README.md

 * DiffEditor
 * ControlledEditor

-And the utility to be able to access to monaco instance (simply called "monaco").
+And the utility that gives ability to access to monaco instance (simply called "monaco")

 #### Simple Usage